evaliu1/CarND-Term1-P2/README.md

 * Variables initialized with normal distribution (mean=0, std dev=0.1)
 * Biases initialized with zeros

 ## 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * Train Set Accuracy = 0.996
 * Validation Accuracy = 0.949
 * Test Set Accuracy = 0.931

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
- LeNet Architecture.
+ I used LeNet Architecture for the training section.
 * Why did you believe it would be relevant to the traffic sign application?
+Since LeNet is an image process architecture, it implements the pipelining of all the image process layers, including: Image convolution, RULE, image Pooling, image Flatten.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I got 0.949 accuracy for the validation set, so the model works pretty well.

 # Test a Model on New Images